 Produce data using pulsar-client.

-bin/pulsar-client produce -m "Hello FileSystem Offloader" -n 1000 public/default/fs-test
+bin/pulsar-client produce -m"Hello FileSystem Offloader"-n1000 public/default/fs-test

 The offloading operation starts after a ledger rollover is triggered.
 To ensure offload data successfully, it is recommended that you wait until several ledger rollovers are triggered.
 In this case, you might need to wait for a second.
 You can check the ledger status using pulsarctl.